taleshape-com/shaper/npm-package/README.md

 Shaper is a minimal data platform built on top of DuckDB and NATS to build and embed analytics dashboards into your software.

-This NPM package makes it easy to install and run Shaper locally for development purposes.
+This NPM package makes it easy to install and run Shaper locally.

 You can run Shaper directly via npx:
 ```bash